Teqoa: Post-1967

 During the Six-Day War in 1967, Teqoa came under Israeli occupation, remaining so until this day.
 The population in the 1967 census conducted by the Israeli authorities was 1,362.

-Over the years, Israel has confiscated 1436 dunams of Teqoa's land for the construction of three Israeli settlements: Tekoa, Mitzpe Shalem, and a resort, Metzoke Dragot.
+Over the years, Israel has confiscated 1,436 dunams of Teqoa's land for the construction of three Israeli settlements: Tekoa, Mitzpe Shalem, and a resort, Metzoke Dragot.
 In addition, the settlers have constructed various outposts.

 In May 2001, after the killing of two Jewish Israeli boys outside the nearby Israeli settlement of Tekoa, Teqoa was temporarily sealed off by the Israeli Army.
 Consequently, residents could not reach their jobs in Bethlehem and Israel, and shepherds could not reach grazing lands outside the village.

 Demographics

 According to a 1997 census by the Palestinian Central Bureau of Statistics (PCBS), Teqoa had a population of 4,890 inhabitants.
 There were only 24 Palestinian refugees, making up 0.5% of the population.
 There were 2,534 males and 2,356 females.
 Tuqu's population grew to 8,881 in the 2007 PCBS census.
 There were 1,368 households, with the average household size consisting of between six and seven members.
 The gender ratio was 49% women and 51% men.

 Teqoa has a Muslim majority and there are ten mosques in the town.
 They are the following: Abu Bakr as-Siddik Mosque, Bilal Ibn Rabah Mosque, al-Sahaba Mosque, al-Tawba Mosque, Abd al-Rahman Ibn 'Oof Mosque, Zaid Ibn Haritha Mosque, al-Abbas Mosque and Salah ad-Deen Mosque, al-Ansar Mosque and Ali Ibn Abi Talib Mosque.
 Most of the inhabitants belong to the 'Arab al-Ta'amira tribe.
 Principal clans include Badan, Jibreen, Sha'er, 'Emur, Nawawra, 'Urooj, Abu Mifrih, az-Zawahra, Sbeih, at-Tnooh, Sleiman and Sabbah.

+Tuqu' is one of the villages of the Ta'amra tribe.
+There are people who trace their origins to Tuqu' that now live in Tarqumiya.